-It’s a good idea to be conservative in your estimations, and to have a number of other levers you can pull should the space fill slower than you expected.
+It’s a good idea to be conservative in your estimations, and to have several other levers you can pull should the space fill slower than you expected.

 Other Site Set Up Costs

-These are the costs associated with launching the site that aren’t anything to do with the fit out.
+These are the costs associated with launching the site that isn’t anything to do with the fit-out.
 They include:

 - Legal fees for the lease